 Pre-alpha is the basement of the release lifecycle.
 It refers to all activities performed during the project before formal testing.
 Design, requirements analysis, development, and testing usually compose these activities.
 This phase may assume many bugs that could be fixed during the next stages.

 The alpha phase of the release life cycle goes after the pre-alpha release is analyzed.
-This is the first stage of software testing where software developers test the software using white-box techniques.
+This is the first stage of software testing when software developers test the software using white-box techniques.

 Then another testing team performs additional validation using black-box or gray-box methods.
-They debug the bugs from the pre-alpha stage.
+They remove the bugs from the pre-alpha stage.
 After that, the software is moved to the QA department for additional testing.

 This stage was logically named after the second letter of the Greek alphabet.
-Beta typically begins when the software is almost completed but likely contains a number of bugs.
+Beta typically begins when the software is almost complete but likely to contain some bugs.
 This phase is focused on reducing impacts to users, often incorporating usability testing.

 The process of delivering a beta software version is usually the first time that the software is available outside of the company that developed it.
 After it, the software is released to the target audience in accordance with the customer’s requirements.